18wh1a1231/III-year-Lab/CN&WT LAB/CN Experiments/Experiment1/README.md

 # Experiment1

 ## Aim:
-Implement the data link layer framing methods such as character, character-stuffing and bit stuffing.
+Implement the data link layer framing methods such as character count, character-stuffing and bit stuffing.

 ### Steps/Procedure: